 …a screen I genuinely wasn’t expecting to see appeared.

-There’s a reason that I consider this time of year my “application season” and it’s because my organic spending always skyrockets around now making it the perfect time to apply for credit cards and earn their welcome bonuses.
+There’s a reason that I consider this time of year my “application season” and it’s because my organic spending always skyrockets around now, making it the perfect time to apply for credit cards and to earn their welcome bonuses.

-Better yet, because the Ink Business Preferred Card’s earning rates dovetail so nicely with my business, all $15,000 of the spending that I’ll be putting on this card to earn the welcome bonus will be made in categories in which the card offers enhanced earning rates.
+Better yet, because this card’s earning rates dovetail so nicely with my business, all of the spending that I’ll be putting on the card_name to earn the welcome bonus will be made in categories in which it offers enhanced earning rates.

 Not only will I earn 100,000 Ultimate Rewards Points for hitting the welcome bonus spending target, but I’ll also earn a further 45,000 Ultimate Rewards Points along the way.

-As I value Ultimate rewards Points at 1.5 cents each (based on the value I know that I can get out of them with next to no effort), the Ink Business Preferred Card will effectively give me over $2,100 worth of Ultimate Rewards Points in the first few months that I hold it, and that’s the kind of return that makes the miles and points game so worthwhile (and fun!)
+As I value Ultimate rewards Points at 1.5 cents each (based on the value I know that I can get out of them with next to no effort), the card_name will effectively give me over $2,100 worth of Ultimate Rewards Points in the first few months that I hold it, and that’s the kind of return that makes the miles and points game so worthwhile (and fun!)